rancher/supportability-review-app/README.md

   - **View** the report
 - Click on the bundle name or select View Report from the **three-dot menu (⋮)** to view a detailed visual report of your local cluster.
 ![Review report visualization](./pkg/supportability-review-app/images/readme/review-visual-report.png)

+The Supportability Review UI extension is limited to displaying a maximum of five failures or warnings and does not generate a downloadable PDF report. **Prime customers** can obtain the complete supportability review report by opening a Rancher support case and providing the generated review bundle.

+You can also preview what a full report looks like by clicking the **[View Sample Report](https://suse.my.salesforce.com/sfc/p/#1i000000gLOd/a/Tr00000EFJwk/2gpLmKqcybjI6R_YjwtXwx4qNnKFsOSTmf8SNQvQLbQ)** link.

 ---

 ## Air-Gap Install